retorquere/zotero-better-bibtex/README.md

 You can export collections including/excluding its child collections.
 Note that this also sets Zotero to list collection contents recursively.

+## Omit fields from export

+You can add a comma-separated list of fields you do not want in the exported file in the preferences to slim down your exports

 ## JabRef groups import/export

 During import, if JabRef explicit (not dynamic) groups are present, collections will be created to mirror these.
 During